 Herniated Discs and Their Treatment: An Explanation From Our Omaha Chiropractor

-Herniated discs can cause a great deal of pain and dysfunction.
+Herniated discs can cause a great deal of back pain, neck pain, and dysfunction.
 When the cushioning discs of fluid-filled cartilage that support your vertebrae rupture, the results can include pinched nerves and all the serious neurological symptoms that go along with them.
 If you’re struggling with this condition, you might assume that you have no alternatives but to either live with the pain or submit yourself for major, spine-altering surgery.
 But your smartest move is to see our Omaha chiropractor, Dr. Kosak, for natural, non-invasive chiropractic treatment.

 Is It a Bulging, Herniated, or Ruptured Disc?